mrsunny0/template-mit-be-thesis-proposal/README.md

   * [Basic compilation (for Texmaker)](#basic-compilation--for-texmaker-)
   * [Bibliograph compilation (for Texmaker)](#bibliograph-compilation--for-texmaker-)
  <!-- \END TOC -->

+# TL;DR
+- Download MikTeX and a tex IDE such as Texmaker
+- Download the files in folders titled eithre "Thesis Proposal" 1, 2, or 3 depending on your preference or needs
+- Load the main.tex file, found in the main folder, in your IDE of choice
+- Using Texmaker, press F6, or the Quikbuild icon at the top of the IDE to compile the code
+- Press F7, or alternatively open the pdf file that is made from the compilation.
+- Edit as necessary

 # Getting started
 There are two fundamental categories for digital document writing.
 The first is plain text, where formatting is done through code.
 The second are word processors, documents that hide most to all of the formatting away from the user such that they experience an interface known as WYSIWYG (what you see is that you get), where bolded words are literally bolded on your document.